Otumian-empire/swift-python/exercise20b.md

 * Abstraction
 * Encapsulation

-> OOP in python is basically creation of classes and inheritance.
+> OOP in Python is basically creation of classes and inheritance.

 ### Note